sysolab/syhub-plantomio/README.md

 ### Setup Options

-Plantomio can be installed with different options depending on your needs:
+SyHub can be installed with different options depending on your needs:

 - **Full Installation**: All components (recommended)
 - **Component Selection**: Choose which components to install